Vikaspogu/blog/content/blog/pi-garage-k3s.md

       restartPolicy: Always
 ```

-Create a service for an `garage-pi` deployment, which serves on port `8080` and connects to the containers on port `8080`.
+Create a service for a `garage-pi` deployment, which serves on port `8080` and connects to the containers on port `8080`.

 ```bash
 kubectl expose deployment nginx --port=8080 --target-port=8080
 ```

-That's it, you should be able to hit endpoint and simulate button click!
+That's it; you should be able to hit the endpoint and simulate button click!

 ### Frontend

-For frontend of application we'll use [pugjs](https://pugjs.org/api/getting-started.html) templating engine
+For frontend of application, we'll use [pugjs](https://pugjs.org/api/getting-started.html) templating engine

 Install `pug` package